hpi-sam/digital-fuesim-manv/README.md

 Before starting the application make sure that you have run the migrations (run `npm run migration:run` in `./backend`).

+You can also choose to not use a database, see [here](./backend/README.md#without-a-database) for more information.

 ## Starting for development

 ### Option 1